 Supply Availability for Urban Water Suppliers

 A watershed sanitary survey focuses on the first barrier to contamination of the drinking water supply, namely source water protection.
 Evaluating source water quality and watershed contaminant sources provides key information to aid in understanding how to maintain and possibly improve the first barrier.
-This Third Update for the Sonoma County Water Agency watershed sanitary survey covers the period Jan.
-1, 2013 through Dec.
-31, 2017.
+This Fourth Update for the Sonoma County Water Agency (Water Agency) watershed sanitary survey covers the period January 1, 2018 through December 31, 2022.
 The key findings and conclusions for this report are organized as they pertain to water quality and watershed contaminant sources.